Operator User Fee Assessment Information

-This notice announces that the Fiscal Year 2017 user fee (partial) assessments were mailed to pipeline operators on June 1, 2017.
+This notice announces that the Fiscal Year 2023 user fee assessments were e-mailed to pipeline operators on April 12, 2023.

 To ensure proper crediting when paying by check, please include the bill number on your check or return a copy of the bill with your payment.
 For late payments, you will be charged 1% annual interest, 6% annual penalty charge, and a $12.00 per month administrative fee.
 (See §3717, Title 31, U.S. Code).

 Mail Payments to:

 For further information, please contact the User Fee Manager.

 The fees to be assessed for natural gas transmission and hazardous liquid operators are as indicated below:

 Natural gas transmission pipelines: $392.20 per mile (based on 299,662 miles of pipeline).